EtienneJanel/kite_detector/README.md

 # TO DO
 - Serving
     - [BUG]:
-        - dashboard: total kite count is incorrect.
-To investigate.
+        - dashboard: total kite count is incorrect (to investigate).
             ex: Total Captures: 2, but only 1 image.
 FDT works but not LDA.
+        - dashboard: "Kite Ratio: 15.0%" doesn't make sense - to clarify/fix or remove.
     - [FEATURE]:
         - storage: read/write local DB and images to avoid storing unnecessary elements
         - dashboard: